t0pcart/l360begone/README.md

 This bypass manipulates executable flags, _set and used by the kernel and AMFI to vaildate binaries' permissions_, allowing us to mark the Life360 app binary as non-executable

-Binaries marked with a non-executable flag will be rejected by AMFI and the kernel will refuse to run any pages marked non-executable.
+Binaries marked with a non-executable flag will be rejected by AMFI and the kernel will refuse to run those binaries.
 By preventing the execution of any Life360 binary/library, background location updates are defeated

 # Bypass Types